Mirror Packaging for Shipping Explained for Wholesale Buyers | TeruierMirror

 How Is the Product Loaded?

 Packaging is not only about one carton.
-Buyers also need to understand whether the product is loaded vertically, how cartons are stacked, and whether the item needs extra reinforcement in bulk shipments.
+Buyers also need to understand whether the product is loaded vertically, how cartons are stacked, and whether larger formats need extra reinforcement.

 Does the Packaging Match the Mirror Size?

-A supplier should not talk about packaging in the same way for a small decorative wall mirror and a tall floor-format mirror.
-The risks are different, so the packaging logic should be different too.
+A supplier should not describe packaging in the same way for a small wall mirror and a tall floor-format mirror.
+The risks are different, so the packaging logic should be different.

 Why Good Buyers Look at Packaging Early